samuel-wags/norman/README.md

-# norman
+# Norman
-Norman as in Mailer
+Norman (as in Mailer) is a simple mailing list application running Express and Apollo Server.